 Are there any documented improvements in processes or outcomes of care?

-Does the reported improvement in performance have “face” validity (i.e., on the face of it, does the intervention appear to have been successful in improving performance)?

 Does the improvement in performance appear to be the result of the planned quality improvement intervention?

 Is there any statistical evidence that any observed performance improvement is true improvement?